 17.5.
 The University of Tartu English subjects and curricula are quality and student-centered.
 The English curricula have quality requirements that are equal to the Estonian curricula.

-18.8.
-The state must guarantee the student loan for every student, its repayment rate must correspond to changes in the cost of living, the profit interest must be 0%, and the repayment must be related to the financial status of the graduate.
+18.4 A student loan must be guaranteed to every student, its maximum rate must correspond to changes in the cost of living, the interest on the profit without Euribor must be no more than 1.9% in total, and the repayment must be linked to the financial situation of the graduate.

 The University of Tartu is a role model with its sustainable and environmentally friendly practices.
 Environmental sustainability is an important part of the university’s development plan, the university measures it consistently and joins international sustainability networks.
 The student body and the university’s staff act environmentally sustainably.